espressomd/espresso/doc/sphinx/system_setup.rst

 Dissipative Particle Dynamics (DPD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The DPD thermostat adds friction and noise to the particle
+dynamics like the :ref:`Langevin thermostat`, but these
+are not applied to every particle individually but instead
+encoded in a dissipative interaction between particles :cite:`soddeman03a`.

-To realize a complete DPD fluid model, three parts are needed:
+To realize a complete DPD fluid model in |es|, three parts are needed:
 The DPD thermostat, which controls the temperate, a dissipative
 interaction between the particles that make up the fluid,
 see :ref:`DPD interaction`, and a repulsive conservative force.

-The DPD thermostat can be invoked by the function:
+The temperature is set via
 :py:attr:`espressomd.thermostat.Thermostat.set_dpd`
-which takes :math:`k_\mathrm{B} T` as the only argument.
+which takes ``kT`` as the only argument.

 The friction coefficients and cutoff are controlled via the
 :ref:`DPD interaction` on a per type-pair basis.
-For details see
+For details
-there.
+see there.

+The friction (dissipative) and noise (random) term are coupled via the
+fluctuation- dissipation theorem.
+The friction term is a function of the
+relative velocity of particle pairs.
+The DPD thermostat is better for
+dynamics than the Langevin thermostat, since it mimics hydrodynamics in
+the system.

 As a conservative force any interaction potential can be used,
 see :ref:`Isotropic non-bonded interactions`.
 A common choice is